SynixeContractors/Documents/operations/first-mission.md

 ## Radio

 When you get out of the arsenal, the first thing you'll want to do is setup your radio.
-Do do that use `ACE Self Interact > Radios > AN/PRC-152 > Open`  to pull up the radio.
+Do that using `ACE Self Interact > Radios > AN/PRC-152 > Open`  to pull up the radio.
 Then hover your mouse over the dial at the top and left and right click to switch channels.
 You will put your radio onto whatever channel your element is supposed to be using for that operation as defined in your briefing.

 ![Radio](images/radio.jpg)